 When it comes to eating out, you might want to do a little recon before getting on the airplane.
 Not all restaurants are kid-friendly and practically no restaurants offer kids menus.
 Luckily, if your kids love pasta, they shouldn’t have a hard time finding something to eat.

 Tips For Eating Out With Kids

 - Check restaurant hours beforehand—many close for lunch, and dinner doesn’t start until around 7 p.m. in many small towns.

-- Book a cooking class for an ‘easy’ meal that teaches kids the basics of Italian cuisine.
+- Book a cooking class as part of your Italy itinerary for an "easy" meal that teaches kids the basics of Italian cuisine.

 - Make reservations for as many meals as possible; many restaurants book up for lunch and dinner.
 (Don't have time to research restaurants, make sure there's kid-friendly options AND make reservations?
 Journy can help.)